FirstNet Nursing Documentation

 Interface with other systems

 Your ED can achieve these benefits whether you implement FirstNet as a stand-alone emergency department information system (EDIS) or in conjunction with Cerner’s other integrated departmental and enterprise-wide systems.
-While so many other emergency department information systems do a poor job interfacing to the hospital information system (HIS) or foreign departmental systems, Cerner has more than 4,000 such interfaces installed and functioning today.

 Support your documentation needs

 Your emergency department care providers and medical staff can enter, review and/or validate orders; communicate with other departments online; and inquire and report about orders.
 Automated assessment forms, interactive flowsheets, medication administration charting, I&O worksheets, immunization records, work assignments, clinical notes and other care team documentation formats are available to support your documentation needs.

 Additionally, you can use the High Acuity Flowsheet to manage the information flow and presentation in your ED, support care management and workflow processes, and encourage timely decisions based on comprehensive data availability and information tailored to the clinician and the patient.

 - Decrease the occurrence of lost charts and the need for patients to be asked redundant questions

 - Decrease wait times for the patient and provider.